Weather in Maui

 Determining Property Boundaries

 In some cases, the seller of a property may have had their property surveyed with boundary corners marked prior to going to market.
-If not, survey is a standard part of the Hawaii Purchase Contract.
+If not, a survey is a standard part of the Hawaii Purchase Contract.

 Evaluating Easements